fluid-project/handbook.floeproject.org/src/documents/Techniques.md

 For a learning environment to adapt to the needs of the individual learner, those needs must be known.
 The resource delivery system can enable each learner, or their support team, to identify the learner’s functional learning needs and to store them in a learning profile.

 The [AccessForAll](AccessForAll.html) specification provides an interoperable format for learning profiles designed to work with the AccessForAll metadata format.
-By supporting both formats, an OER delivery system will be able to automatically optimize the learning experience for each individual learner according to his/her own personal needs.
+By supporting both formats, an OER delivery system will be able to automatically optimize the learning experience for each individual learner according to their own personal needs.

 ## Support flexible styling